Katdelorme/Catering-Landing-Page/README.md

 # Catering Landing Page
 This repository is for the landing page of a catering business with description, menu, and inquiry form.
-The site is in Estonian.
+The site is written in the Estonian language.

 ## Getting Started
 You can download a zip file, fork this project, or clone with HTTPS.